dedepene/odoo/doc/dev/multi_tenant_saas_analysis.md

 - **`proxy_mode = True`**: Tells Odoo to trust `X-Forwarded-*` headers from Cloudflare
   - Without this, Odoo will see all requests as coming from cloudflared container
   - Enables correct IP logging, CSRF protection, and session management

+- **`http_interface = 0.0.0.0`**: Allows Odoo to accept connections from cloudflared container
+  - Required for Docker networking

 - **`dbfilter = ^%d$`**: Extracts subdomain for database routing
   - `1540.playhub.bg` → database `1540`
   - `maleevi.playhub.bg` → database `maleevi`

+- **`workers = 0`**: Uses threaded mode instead of multi-process workers
+  - **CRITICAL for websockets through Cloudflare Tunnel**
+  - Both HTTP and websockets handled on port 8069
+  - Avoids websocket routing issues between ports
+  - Suitable for small to medium deployments (up to ~100 concurrent users)
+  - For larger deployments, would need more complex reverse proxy configuration

 ##### Step 5: Proxmox LXC Container Configuration